envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: How can you enable GitHub Advanced Security features for all repositories in an organization in GitHub Enterprise Cloud?

-a) In `Code security and analysis` section of the organization settings
+a) By requesting an upgrade from GitHub Support

-b) By connecting directly to the GitHub Enterprise Cloud instance through SSH and using the administrative shell `ghe-config` commands.
+b) In the Site admin page of your enterprise account

-c) By requesting an upgrade from GitHub Support
+c) In `Code security and analysis` section of the organization settings

-d) In the Site admin page of your enterprise account
+d) By connecting directly to the GitHub Enterprise Cloud instance through SSH and using the administrative shell `ghe-config` commands.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 In `Code security and analysis` section of the organization settings